jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Solar Absorption**
 Sunspot’s **Solar Absorption** power is not optional.
 At the start of your Main Phase, you must turn a basic location face down, even if you’re the only player with one.

+# Supergiant
+Set: Black Order
+Both of Supergiant's powers trigger when she appears.
+You can resolve them in whichever order you like.

 # Superior Spider-Man (MC)
 Set: Webheads
 **A Superior Hero**